ntnhut/LeetSolve/docs/source/Linked_List/21_Merge_Two_Sorted_Lists.md

     } else if (list2 == nullptr) {
         return list1;
     }
-    // identify which list is head
-    ListNode* head = list1;
+    // identify which list is head of the merged one ListNode* head = list1;
     if (list2->val < head->val) {
         head = list2;